 Gentle taps on your baby's back can help ease chest congestion.
 Lay him down across your knees and gently pat his back with your cupped hand, or do it while he sits on your lap with his body leaning forward about 30 degrees.
 It loosens mucus in the chest and makes it easier for him to cough it up.

 Breathing through a stuffy nose is much easier when your head is slightly elevated.
-So place a towel underneath your baby’s head to elevate it slightly.
+Place a towel underneath your baby’s head to elevate it slightly.
 This can help mucus drain and give your baby some relief during nap and bedtime.
 You can also place your little one to nap in their car seat or swing (under your supervision) to help them sleep.
-Most importantly, keep your baby hydrated as hydration helps to loosen up the mucus.
-Use the saline steps above to try and clear congestion if your baby is reluctant when feeding.